almin/almin/docs/todomvc/README.md

 ![DIP](img/almin-architecture-dip.png)

-Domain should not dependant to repository.
+Domain should not dependent to repository.
 Because, Domain don't know how to store itself.
-But, Repository can dependant to domain.
+But, Repository can dependent to domain.

 ## When is domain object created?